steglasaurous/audica-websocket-server/README.md

 ## Usage

-Copy the DLL file into the Mods folder in your Audica installation and start!
+Unzip the .zip file into the root of your Audica folder.

 The Websocket server will be available at `ws://localhost:8085/AudicaStats`.